Elvira-94/natural-clean/README.md

 # Deployment

-To demploy the site on GitHub pages, the following steps should be followed:
+To deploy the site on GitHub pages, the following steps should be followed:

 1. On your Github page, go to your site's repository.